CoRD

 WP1: (Q1 and 3) Focus groups/interviews will be conducted with GP’s.
 Data will be transcribed and analysed using thematic analysis.

 WP2: This will involve secondary analysis of video recordings of diagnosis feedback meetings across nine UK-based secondary care memory clinics, from the NIHR ShareD study: “Shared decision making in mild to moderate dementia” (see - https://fundingawards.nihr.ac.uk/award/PB-PG-1111-26063).
-The data consists of a sample of 63 recordings (n= 47 MCI, n=16 FCD) which will be screened for communication about dementia risk, risk modifying behaviours and promotion of Brain Health.
-Data will be transcribed, and Conversation analysis (CA) will be used to analyse the data to enable description of the communication practices clinicians use (Q2).
-CA is proven to be a suitable method for exploring clinical communication in memory services (Dooley, et al 2019).
+The data consists of a sample of 41 recordings of individuals diagnosed with MCI which will be screened for communication about dementia risk, risk modifying behaviours and promotion of Brain Health.
+Data will be transcribed, and Conversation analysis (CA) will be used to analyse the data to enable description of the communication practices clinicians use (Q2)(for a summary of CA see Sidnell, 2010).
+It is a proven method suitable for exploring clinical communication in memory services (Dooley, et al 2019).

 Collaborators/ Researchers: